jvmorgutia/DirectGrants/README.md

-# Project_R
+# DirectGrants
-A mobile application for grants and scholarships
+A web application for grants and scholarships

- test2